fuse-box/fuse-box/docs/code-splitting.md

 steps:
     * Master Bundle
-    Code splitting happens on a master bundle, so techincally you have only 1 bundle that is going to be split.
+    Code splitting happens on a master bundle, so technically you have only 1 bundle that is going to be split.
 All split bundles will be generated automatically
     * Configuration is shared
     Split bundles fully depend on a master bundle.
 They cannot be customised or decorated with additional configuration as they are "branched out"
     * Piping files